 In 2018, the UNTFSSE launched a Call for Papers under the topic “Implementing the Sustainable Development Goals: What Role for Social and Solidarity Economy?”.
 The Call for Papers aimed to identify and mobilize research from different regions and territories which, by critically examining the role of SSE, can contribute to the Task Force’s efforts to scale up and promote SSE as means of implementation of the SDGs.
 The Call for Papers led to an International Conference held in Geneva in June 2019 and the launch of the SSE Knowledge Hub for the SDGs.

-The Task Force has a rotating secretariat.
-UNRISD hosted the secretariat for the first year of existence of the Task Force.
-The ILO housed it for its second year.
-The secretariat was then hosted by the FAO.
-Currently, ILO is acting as the Task Force’s secretariat.
-UNTFSSE decisions are taken on a consensual basis during meetings held every two months.
+The Task Force has a rotating Secretariat and Chair selected from among Member organizations.
+Since January 2023, Chantal Line Carpentier (UNCTAD) holds the Chair with Simel Esim (ILO) as Vice-Chair.
+The ILO currently maintains the Secretariat, providing technical and administrative support to the task force.
+UNTFSSE decisions are taken on a consensual basis during meetings held every two to three months.
 Organizations with observer status are invited to participate actively in the Task Force discussions and debates.